-Now, the process is typically tighter with an investor led group versus a franchisee.
-That's potentially a good thing, but the timing it's almost in all cases going to be longer because there's more steps.
-They're going to less emotional tie to a brand than a franchisee and this could be a bad or a good thing.
+Now, the process is typically tighter with an investor-led group versus a franchisee.
+That's potentially a good thing, but the timing it's almost in all cases going to be longer because there are more steps.
+They're going to have less emotional ties to a brand than a franchisee and this could be a bad or a good thing.

-Then an investor led deal was going to have corporate approvals that are going to be more subject to negotiation and thus more complex.
-I mean, if especially with a new financial investor coming into a brand, the question is who's going to be the operator?
+Then an investor-led deal was going to have corporate approvals that are going to be more subject to negotiation and thus more complex.
+I mean, especially with a new financial investor coming into a brand, the question is who's going to be the operator?
 How much equity are they going to have?
 Who's going to sign the relationship agreement?
 Who's going to personally guarantee it?
 What are the development obligations going to look like?
 Are there letters of credit?
-Yada, yada, yada, all these kinds of questions that maybe an existing franchisee would already have cleared those screens and hurdles many years ago and are more comfortable with the brand and the franchisor.
+Yada, yada, yada, all these kinds of questions that may be an existing franchisee would already have cleared those screens and hurdles many years ago and are more comfortable with the brand and the franchisor.

 All right the last question I answered was number seven.
 It says, "It's good that family offices have taken an interest in the restaurant industry, right?
 Especially in franchise systems?"
 That was a kind of a good question I thought.

 I'll just say generally speaking, yes.
 Family offices are good for restaurants and for all franchising and you might ask why?
 Again, I say generally speaking, right, but the reason why is, if you just go back to the franchising that really started after the great recession back in '14 and '15, I talked about it earlier.
 There was a ton of capital needed to do this M&A and there was not enough capital in the existing franchise systems to do the deals.
 You had to have outside capital.